 - Defendants shall sign and deliver affidavits to the IRS at 5971 Cattleridge Boulevard, Suite 102-Mail Stop 5410, Sarasota, FL 34232, or to such other specific location as directed by the IRS, within two banking days after each employment tax deposit is due, stating that the requisite deposit was timely made;

 - Defendant Roland V. Askins III shall notify the IRS of any new company or business he may come to own or manage; and

 - Defendant Philip H. Askins shall notify the IRS of any new company or business he may come to own or manage.

 The Court Denied the Government’s Request for an Injunction

 The court denied the government’s request for an injunction.
 Why?
 The government’s request was nothing more than a ruling that the taxpayer had to comply with existing law.
 This is not what injunctions are generally intended to be used for.

 Injunctions are to be used when there is some irreparable injury that the requesting party would suffer if the injunction was not issued.
 This would include evidence that the taxpayer was hiding money or taking steps to put it beyond the government’s reach.

 The facts in this case apparently did not show any such injury the government would suffer.
 In fact, apparently the government’s evidence only consisted of statements made by the IRS’s Revenue Officer.
 The court even noted that it wasn’t clear that the government was even correct in its underlying determination.

-This case serves as a reminder that businesses that are dealing with employment tax disputes, particulary those involving on-going busiensses, do not have to go along with every demand made by the government.
+This case serves as a reminder that businesses that are dealing with employment tax disputes, particularly those involving on-going businesses, do not have to go along with every demand made by the government.
 These businesses just need to take care so that there is no basis for the government to argue that it will suffer harm absent an injunction.